LTL-Transfer: Skill Transfer for Temporal Task Specification: LTL-Transfer with transition-centric options

-A transition-centric option, $o_{e_1. e_2}$, executes a Markov policy such that it ensures that the truth assignments of $AP$ satisfy the self-transition formula $e_1$ at all time steps until the policy yields a truth assignment that satisfies the target outgoing transition $e_2$.
-A transition-centric option is defined by the following tuple:
+A transition-centric option $o_{e^\varphi_{q,q}, e^\varphi_{q,q'}}$ executes a Markov policy that ensures that the truth assignment of the propositions $\bm{\alpha}$ satisfies the self-transition edge $e^\varphi_{q,q}$ at all time until the policy yields a truth assignment that satisfies the target outgoing edge $e^\varphi_{q,q'}$.
+We define a transition-centric option as follows,